urbanjost/M_CLI2/README.md

       !
 Define command and default values and parse supplied command line options call set_args('-x 1 -y 2.0 -z 3.5e0 -p 11,-22,33 --title:T "my title" -l F -L F') !
+      ! multiple scalar non-allocatable values can be done in one call if desired call get_args('x',x,'y',y,'z',z,'l',l,'L',lbig)

+      ! you can use convenience functions for allocatable arrays and strings.
       !
-Get scalar non-allocatable values
-      call get_args('x',x,'y',y,'z',z,'l',l,'L',lbig)
+The functions are particularly useful in expressions and as arguments on ! procedure calls
-      ! use convenience functions for allocatable arrays and strings title=sget('title') ! string
+      title=sget('title') ! string
       p=igets('p') ! integer array
       !